Thank you for visiting!

 gearbox goes into turning the axle, and no place else.

-The other important thing is that the distance from the center of the axle to the contact point of the worm tooth and the worm gear tooth is a lever arm.
+The distance from the center of the axle to the contact point of the worm tooth and the worm gear tooth is a lever arm.
 The longer the lever arm, e.g., the larger diameter the worm gear, the less work it takes to turn the worm gear.

 These web pages were designed and implemented by Rod Miller.